mogulbaig/java/modifiers.md

     }
 }
 ```

+- Methods marked as final can be overloaded

 - Mark a method as final if we don't want to the caller to cause suprising results